umarshk-mb/Standalone-components-with-NGRX/README.md

 # Standalone-components-with-NGRX
-Create a basic CRUD app with standalone components and NGRX.
+Created a basic CRUD app with standalone components and NGRX.